Eric Geboers: Biography

-Whitlock convinced Geboers to compete in the 250cc world championship in 1987, with the promise that he could return to the 500cc class if he won the 250cc title.
+Whitlock convinced Geboers to compete in the 250cc World Championship in 1987, with the promise that he could return to the 500cc class if he won the 250cc title.
 Geboers won five Grand Prix races to win the 1987 250cc world championship, earning a return to the premier 500cc division.
-The following year, he won his first of two FIM 500cc World Championships to become the first competitor to win FIM world championships in all three classes.
+He would battle his Honda teammate Thorpe in a tight points race during the 1988 500cc championship until Thorpe broke his collarbone in the 500cc Dutch Grand Prix forcing him to miss the remainder of the season.
+Geboers went on to win his first of two FIM 500cc World Championships, becoming the first competitor to win FIM world championships in all three engine displacement classes (125cc, 250cc and 500cc).
+His victory at the 1988 500cc United States Grand Prix marked the first time a European competitor had won the event since Håkan Carlqvist in 1983.
 His performance earned him the 1988 Belgian National Sports Merit Award and he was named the 1988 Belgian Sportsman of the year.
-Aged 28 years, Geboers retired at the top of his sport in 1990 by winning the premier 500cc world championship in his final season of competition.
-He won the final race of his career at the 1990 500cc United States Grand Prix.